thillerson/concentration-homework/README.md

 The JSON document returned has four fields:
 * `timeIndex` - the requested time index as an integer
 * `zIndex` - the requested z index as an integer
 * `concentrationField` - the concentration data as an array of arrays of strings.
 The outer array is the `y` coordinates and the inner arrays are the `x` coordinates.
-The concentration data is returned as strings containing concentration values in scientific notation
+The concentration data are returned as strings containing concentration values in scientific notation
 * `concentrations` - this is a slightly different way of delivering the concentration values, just for discussion.
 Instead of an array "grid", it is a list of concentration data points in the form:
 ```json
 {